 - a.
 Permanent Vacancies.
-A permanent vacancy is established when a Senator submits a letter of resignation to the Senate President, is unable to complete the term of office, is absent forthree - b.
+A permanent vacancy is established when a Senator submits a letter of resignation to the Senate President, is unable to complete the term of office, is absent forthree (3) consecutive meetings without prior consent of the President of the Senate, or who becomes ineligible to hold membership in the Senate.
+Permanent vacancies shall be filled as provided in Sections 3, 4, and 5. - b.
 Temporary Vacancies.
 Temporary vacancies occur when the President declares a Senator is on approved temporary leave.
 Then the Senate shall conduct an election to fill the seat for the duration of the leave as per Sections 3, 4, and 5; or, in lieu of an election, the Senator may designate a substitute from the same constituency which they represent who will serve as if elected.